 Run-off Cover

-If you are about to retire, or are taking a break from contracting for whatever reason, what happens if a client makes a claim against you for mistakes you may have made in the past?
+If you are about to retire or are taking a break from contracting for whatever reason, what happens if a client makes a claim against you for mistakes you may have made in the past?

 PI insurers operate on a ‘claims made’ basis, so any claims will be processed at the date of the claim itself, rather than being backdated to the date of the alleged error/mistake being made.
-So, if you don’t have an active policy in place, you will not be covered by the terms of the policies you have previously held.

 Where can I get cover from?